darkquasar/darkquasar.github.io/_posts/2018-11-10-THL04-AwesomeKB.md

 {% endhighlight %}

-We have configured our nginx frontend portal to decline any connections made to a server other than the ones listed explicictly in the config (like [awesomekb.jstack.com]()).
+We have configured our nginx frontend portal to decline any connections made to a server other than the ones listed explicitly in the config (like [awesomekb.jstack.com]()).
 This server is called a *default server* and comes first in the list.
 The idea is to sinkhole any non-compliant attempts to access our webserver. **This way, there is only one entrance: via Authelia and 2FA**.

 >  **What if I have my own domain.com?** well that's great, keep reading as I provide some guidance on that too further below.